 Did you know that many employers start recruiting their Christmas casuals as early as July?
-And that many large recruiters fully complete their Christmas recruitment by November?
+And that many large recruiters try to complete their Christmas recruitment by November?

 - Be honest about your availability

-When employers hire extra staff over Christmas they will probably ask about your work availability.
+When employers hire extra staff over the holidays, they will probably ask about your work availability.
 If you are free for shifts over the whole summer that’s great!
-If you know your family always heads to Grandma’s for a few days in December, you need to be upfront about this.
+If you know your family always heads to Grandma’s for a few days in December, be upfront about this.

 Don’t rule yourself out of a position because you think they are looking for staff that are available 24/7.
-If you are honest about when you are available to work, and show the employer that you are right for the job, they might be willing to offer you shifts on the days you are available.
+Be honest about when you are available to work.
+Show the employer that you are right for the job and they might be willing to offer you shifts when you are available.